 Well, it did.
 While sitting in Horta, just as we were about to cast off the lines to sail the remaining 1,200 miles to Gibraltar and really begin our European cruising, my ever searching hubby came across a 48 foot aluminum boat with a pilot house sitting back in Rhode Island for a very affordable price.
 Introducing the idea of this new boat to me, I was a little less than enthusiastic about not only giving up on Europe, which I’m dying to see, but crossing back over the Atlantic so we can get this new boat and probably have to spend a year working in restaurants or Bed Bath & Beyond to build up the kitty again.
 When I say it was affordable all I mean by that is we have the money to buy it, but it would have taken up just about all of it.

 This would be however, our f-o-r-e-v-e-r boat.
-Worth the sacrifice in the end, so I told him to go ahead and put an offer on it.
+Worth the sacrifice in the end, so I told him to go ahead and put an offer on it after we were able to visit this site to read up more about it.
 A little bit of a low ball offer, and I’m not sure what I was expecting from it, maybe a big ‘eff you!’ from the current owner, but imagine my surprise when the broker came back the next day stating our offer had been accepted.

 But wait?
 Didn’t you just say that this new boat is 37 feet and sitting in Florida?
 Yes, I did.
 Keep following along, I promise I will explain everything and it will all make sense in the end.